monsieurbiz/SyliusRichEditorPlugin/README.md

 {{ content | monsieurbiz_richeditor_render_field }}
 ```

-You can see an example in the [test application](/tests/Application/templates/bundles/SyliusShopBundle/Product/Show/Tabs/Details/_description.html.twig)
+You can see an example in the [file for the test application](/dist/templates/bundles/SyliusShopBundle/Product/Show/Tabs/Details/_description.html.twig)

 ### Custom rendering of elements